 - The insert operation will create nested trees for you if they don’t already exist.

-- The search operation will simply return #nil (not found) if a required nested tree does not exist.
+- The search operation will throw a key-not-found exception if a required nested tree does not exist.

 - The delete operation will simply return the original tree if a required nested tree does not exist.